Chart Color Schemes

 Health performance in Charmhaven is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Charmhaven faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high across various health conditions that affect both younger and older age groups.
-Private health cover is relatively low at approximately 50% of the total population (~1,326 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Charmhaven faces significant health challenges as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across various health conditions affecting both younger and older age groups.
+Private health cover is relatively low at approximately 50% of the total population (~1,326 people), compared to Greater Sydney's 59.9%.

-Mental health issues and arthritis are the most common medical conditions, affecting 11.9 and 11.0% of residents respectively.
-However, 58.1% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Charmhaven has 19.7% of residents aged 65 and over (527 people), higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Nationally, it stands at 55.7%.
+Mental health issues and arthritis are the most prevalent conditions, affecting 11.9% and 11.0% of residents respectively.
+However, 58.1% claim to be completely free from medical ailments, compared to Greater Sydney's 74.6%.
+Working-age population faces notable health challenges with high chronic condition rates.
+The area has 20.0% of residents aged 65 and over (535 people), higher than Greater Sydney's 15.4%.
+Health outcomes among seniors present some challenges, largely in line with national rankings.

 Frequently Asked Questions - Health